haoningng/holbertonschool-shell/basics/README.md

-3-listfiles - display current directory contents in a long format 4-listmorefiles - display current directory contents including hidden files in a long format 5-listfilesdigitonly - display current directory contents in long format, including hidden files, with user and group IDs
+3-listfiles - display current directory contents in a long format 4-listmorefiles - display current directory contents including hidden files in a long format 5-listfilesdigitonly - display current directory contents in long format, including hidden files, with user and group IDs 6-firstdirectory - creates a directory named my_firs_directory in the tmp directory